 Generally, coloured pencils come in huge packs.
 It’s common to see them in sets of 48, 72, 120, 160 and even more besides.
 We’ve generally gone for 72-pencil packs for this guide as this is likely the best number for most users.
 If you’re not sure whether you need more, you probably don’t.

-For tips on how to use your tools, see our guide to how to draw and paint.
-Meanwhile, read on for the best coloured pencils available now.
+If you want tips on how to use your coloured pencils, don’t miss our guide to how to draw and paint.
+And if you’re happy to work in monochrome, check out our guide to the best pencils for artists.
+But for the time being, read on for the best coloured pencils available now.